 One of the things that I notice as my parents grow old is their strength and energy to do work.
 They tend to get tired quickly after doing even simple work like walking.
 Have it in mind that we need to insert a short but relaxing stop every after destination we visit.

 We should also give our parents enough time to regain energy at night.
 So, on the itinerary that you will create, I suggest you set the time to return to the hotel earlier at night.
-But still, it depends on the activity that you plan to do for that day.
+But still, it depends on the activity you plan to do for that day.
 Anyhow, you can still explore the city after you accompany them to the hotel.

-Selecting the best hotel for you and your parents.
+Select the best hotel for you and your parents.

 Near the public transportation

 The long walk from their hotel to a train station was one thing that my mother disliked on her trip to Singapore with her older sister.
 Though the stations were only 5 to 10 minutes away (slowly walking) from their hotel, she said it was already tiring.
-She also told me that she could have spent that energy to enjoy their destinations instead.
+She also told me that she could have spent that energy enjoying their destinations instead.